 Water is one of nature’s most effective solvents.
 Over time, it is capable of dissolving many elements and aiding in the breakdown of complex molecules.
 This property has a negative side-effect: when found in its natural state, water often contains numerous impurities.
 These can include dissolved metals like copper and iron, salts such as sodium, gasses such as nitrogen, and many other minerals.
 Although water can appear to be clear, it may carry electrically charged ions of everyday elements.
 Purifying the water necessitates the removal of these ions.
 Therefore, water is exposed to a chemical process known as deionization to yield DI water.
 This process ultimately yields water with lowered levels of mineral ions.
 Understanding the process can lead to a better appreciation of the end result.
-So, what is deionized water?
+So, what is the chemistry behind deionized water?

 Table salt or other matter dissolves when it is added to water.
 After dissolution, particles can be found floating freely in the water itself.
-These particles carry charge, which is based off of both the ratio of protons to electrons as well as the number of valance electrons.
+These particles carry a charge, which is based on both the ratio of protons to electrons as well as the number of valance electrons.
 Because the molecules have been separated into individual atoms, those atoms retain an electric charge.
 An abundance of electrons in one atom’s outermost electron cloud can lead to a negative charge.
 Likewise, the loss or donation of electrons can lead to a positive charge for other atoms.
 This creates the presence of charged particles, which are called cations and anions.

 A Salty Example